 For offices - monthly market rent (EUR 10/m2), occupancy rate (80%).
-A potential increase in these variables would result in an increase in the fair value of the properties, implying an even greater difference between the value of the property estimated using the income approach and that estimated using the cost approach;
+A potential increase in these variables would increase the fair value of the properties, thus leading to an even greater difference between the value of the property estimated by the income approach and that estimated by the cost approach.